mmesiti/Recorder.jl/README.md

 a different `@testset` will be created for each function.

 This can be useful to group tests into different logically separate scenarios.

+## Troubleshooting

+### Recorder not found when running instrumented code

+**Problem**: `ERROR: ArgumentError: Package Recorder not found in current path`

+**Solutions**:
+  - Ensure Recorder is added to the project where it's used: `julia --project -e 'using Pkg;
+  Pkg.add("Recorder")'`
+  - When using separate test environment, activate it: `julia --project=test-utils script.jl`
+  - Remember to remove Recorder from production dependencies after generating tests

 ## Possible features